Mahmoud-Abdelraouf/STmicro-System-Programming-under-Linux/05.Advanced/Tasks/cpp-web-server/README.md

 ### Why Specify the Base Path?

-Specifying the base path allows the server to dynamically serve files from a given directory.
-This is useful for development and deployment flexibility, ensuring that the server can serve files from the specified directory without hardcoding paths.
+Specifying the base path allows the server to dynamically serve files from a given directory or a specific file.
+This is useful for development and deployment flexibility, ensuring that the server can serve files from the specified directory or file without hardcoding paths.

+##

-## Server Implementation
+ Server Implementation

 The server is implemented using a basic class structure with `Server`, `Request`, `Response`, and `Router` classes.